bhaveshiima/DSpace-SAFBuilder/README.md

 python3 --version
 ```

-If Python is not installed or not found, install it:
+If Python is not installed or not found, install it (Linux/Ubuntu):

 ```bash
 # Update the list of available packages